Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are there specific rules regarding employee/contractor classification?

 The Labour Law contains no specific provisions regarding employee/contractor classification.
 At present, the concept of a ‘contractor’ or ‘self-employed’ individual (as commonly understood in other jurisdictions) is not expressly recognised under the law.
+The only exception is that in certain free zones there is a freelancer visa that individuals can obtain in order to work independently.
 Individuals can establish their own consultancy company (akin to a contractor) and render services within the confines and terms of their trade licence, but such arrangements are limited.

 In practice, there is a distinction between expatriates and UAE nationals insofar as the latter are afforded additional benefits and protections not otherwise enjoyed by expatriates.